bpostance/bpostance.github.io/_posts/2020-09-01-working-with-MODIS-data.md

     dest.write(pre_fire_modis)
 ```

-***Load & Reproject GeoTiff CRS***
+***Load & Re-project GeoTiff CRS***

 To test that has worked the geotiff is re-loaded and plotted against some country boundaries.
-Geopandas has a convinient global country dataset for plotting.
+Geopandas has a convenient global country dataset for plotting.

 ```python
 fig, ax = plt.subplots(figsize=(7,7))